 St Mathews Church established in 1895 dedicated church on Mamaroneck Ave in 1925

 The First Christ Scientist Church established around 1899 at 34 Maple Ave has its oldest section that dates from 1916 with other additions dating from 1925 and 1936.
 The Reading Room dates from 1954.

 Today’s WP has two Buddhist Community Centers (Soka Gakkai; Shinnyo) along with a number of Synagogues of different branches (Reconstructionist, Reform; Orthodox, Conservative and Interfaith).
 WP has numerous Christian Churches/Organizations of various denominations.
 A Hindu Temple is being constructed in WP at 390 North St. The WP Islamic Center is located at the Galleria next to Sears on lower level

-For information on other churches not seen here see other entries under History of White Plains (N Broadway & Business District sections) or do search of site.
+For information on other houses of worship not seen here see other entries under History of White Plains (N Broadway & Business District sections) or do search of site.